Cognex (CGNX)

 7. Earnings Per Share

-Cognex’s EPS grew at a weak 1.6% compounded annual growth rate over the last five years, lower than its 5.1% annualized revenue growth.
+Sadly for Cognex, its EPS declined by 1.3% annually over the last five years while its revenue grew by 4.2%.
 This tells us the company became less profitable on a per-share basis as it expanded due to non-fundamental factors such as interest expenses and taxes.

-Diving into the nuances of Cognex’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Cognex’s operating margin expanded this quarter but declined by 15 percentage points over the last five years.
+We can take a deeper look into Cognex’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Cognex’s operating margin was flat this quarter but declined by 14 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-For Cognex, its two-year annual EPS growth of 3.4% was higher than its five-year trend.
-Accelerating earnings growth is almost always an encouraging data point.
+For Cognex, its two-year annual EPS growth of 18.4% was higher than its five-year trend.
+This acceleration made it one of the faster-growing business services companies in recent history.

-In Q3, Cognex reported adjusted EPS of $0.33, up from $0.20 in the same quarter last year.
+In Q4, Cognex reported adjusted EPS of $0.27, up from $0.20 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Cognex’s full-year EPS of $0.94 to grow 15.2%.
+Over the next 12 months, Wall Street expects Cognex’s full-year EPS of $1.01 to grow 11.9%.

 8. Cash Is King

-Cognex’s free cash flow clocked in at $86.03 million in Q3, equivalent to a 31.1% margin.
-This result was good as its margin was 9 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+Cognex’s free cash flow clocked in at $72.31 million in Q4, equivalent to a 28.7% margin.
+This result was good as its margin was 7.2 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Unfortunately, Cognex’s ROIC has decreased significantly over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 10. Balance Sheet Assessment